 The organization of OpenCraft¶

 Small companies can be very efficient, and allow for organization to be relatively informal.
-Because everyone knows each other well, it's easier than in larger structure to work together.
-A small company with self-driven contributors who care about producing quality results need very little oversight.
+Because everyone knows each other well, it's easier than in larger structures to work together.
+A small company with self-driven contributors who care about producing quality results needs very little oversight.
 It's easy for the leadership to communicate what needs to be done, as well as how and why - it's a small group.

 When small companies grow however, everyone knows each other less well, and the assumption that everyone can be on the same page breaks down.
 It's true of individual contributors, who know less about each other's work, get less chances to work with all their colleagues as closely, and are thus more likely to step on each other's toes - or at least be less able to help each other.
-It's also true of management, which get its time divided between more reports and projects, and are thus less knowledgeable about each of the decision they have to take, have more difficulty communicating goals to everyone, and are also less able to help each report individually.
+It's also true for members of management, whose time gets divided between more reports and projects, and who are thus less knowledgeable about each decision they have to take, have more difficulty communicating goals to everyone, and are also less able to help each report individually.

 Most companies solve this issue by adding middle managers, who each manage a subset of the company, a team, and in turn report to the top management.
-It preserves some of the advantages of small companies: members of a team can know each other better again, and the team's manager has more time for each member.
+This approach preserves some of the advantages of small companies: members of a team can know each other better again, and the team's manager has more time for each member.
 It seems familiar, but it's actually really different, because the middle manager has less capacity to make decisions than the top management team, and yet it is still responsible for solving the same issues.
 For a lot of problems - often the most important ones - decisions will involve the top management.
-Effectively, middle management exacerbate the distance between individual contributors and the decision made, adding extra layers of filters with each management layer.
+Effectively, the introduction of middle management exacerbates the distance between individual contributors and the decisions being made, adding extra layers of filters with each management layer.